-However, since J.B.
-Rhine began his pioneering work in the field at Duke University more than 40 years ago, research in parapsychology has been going on among a small group of scientists who maintain traditional standards of scientific proof.
+However, since J. B. Rhine began his pioneering work in the field at Duke University more than 40 years ago, research in parapsychology has been going on among a small group of scientists who maintain traditional standards of scientific proof.

 "In the past, psychic research has been sandwiched between a general public that is overcredulous and a scientific community that is overly dubious," contends Edward Kelly, a parapsychology researcher at Duke.
-"As a result, most legitimate parapsychologists have become so sensitive about reckless use of their data that they are reluctant to make any broad claims on their findings."
+'As a result, most legitimate parapsychologists have become so sensitive about reckless use of their data that they are reluctant to make any broad claims on their findings."

 Into the mainstream.
 Now, such authoritative bodies as the Smithsonian Institution and the California Museum of Science and Industry are promoting credible information on the subject.
-One Smithsonian traveling exhibit called "Psi Search" - based on the book of the same name - has been seen by more than 2 million Americans in the last 2 1/2 years.
+One Smithsonian traveling exhibit called "Psi Search"-based on the book of the same name-has been seen by more than 2 million Americans in the last 21⁄2 years.
 A growing number of colleges, including the University of Southern California and Iowa State University, offer parapsychology seminars as a result of increased interest.
+Advocates of psychic research contend APProxed FarteRelease 2001/03/26 c.
+A.R.
+P96-00787 R0002000800 14-9kely to remain applications in education, business, Charles Tart and card-guessing test.

-Advocates of psychic research contend that it holds promise of practical applications in education, business, health care, national security and the arts.
-They assert that the U.S. is not devoting enough resources to studies in parapsychology, and that Soviet-blocpsychic explorations are far ahead of American work in the field.
+health care, national security and the arts.
+They assert that the U.S. is not devoting enough resources to studies in parapsychology, and that Soviet-bloc psychic explorations are far ahead of American work in the field.